adhuliya/knots/span/span-doc.md

 The `xdot` program is used to render graphviz dot files.
 It is used to show CFG of functions with statements as SPAN IR.
 It is also used for other pictorial details of the system.
+The following command is sufficient to install the program on recent
+Ubuntu systems.

+    sudo apt-get install graphviz xdot

+For other linux distros there may be something similar.

 <a name="linux"></a>
 ## Linux (preferably Ubuntu)